borbonijoao/powerbi-ai-forecasting/README.md

 ## 🔍 Project Overview

 We simulate a real-world sales dataset and apply forecasting techniques using Python (scikit-learn), along with visual explanations of model outputs.
-The final output is delivered through an interactive Power BI report.
+The final output is delivered through an interactive Power BI report, with three dedicated pages:

+# Python-Powered Forecast
+Leverages Python scripts (scikit-learn) to build a linear regression model on historical sales data.
+Data preparation, model training, and forecast generation occur in Python, then are visualized in Power BI to compare actual vs. predicted revenue.

+# DAX-Driven Insights
+All metrics and forecasts are calculated using DAX within Power BI.
+The regression model is recreated with LINESTX and related functions, providing a fully in-model solution that highlights the power of native DAX analytics.

+# Interactive What-If Scenarios
+Dynamic scenario analysis using a parameter-driven moving average forecast.
+End users can select the number of months for the rolling window, instantly updating the forecast—ideal for “what-if” planning.

 ---